GOP Is Putting Single-Payer Health Care on the Table With Their Anti-Obamacare Fanaticism: Eugene Robinson

 Sooner or later, we will have universal, single-payer health care in this country—sooner if Republicans succeed in destroying the Affordable Care Act, later if they fail.

 The repeal-and-replace bill passed by the House last week is nothing short of an abomination.
 It is so bad that Republicans can only defend it by blowing smoke and telling lies.
-“You cannot be denied coverage if you have a pre-existing condition,:” House Speaker Paul Ryan said—true in the narrowest, most technical sense but totally false in the real world, since insurance companies could charge those people astronomically high premiums, pricing them out of the market.
+“You cannot be denied coverage if you have a pre-existing condition,” House Speaker Paul Ryan said—true in the narrowest, most technical sense but totally false in the real world, since insurance companies could charge those people astronomically high premiums, pricing them out of the market.
 “There are no cuts to the Medicaid program,” Health and Human Services Secretary Tom Price said—a bald-faced lie, given that Republicans want to cut $880 billion from Medicaid in order to offset a big tax cut for the rich.

 The nonpartisan Congressional Budget Office predicted that an earlier version of the American Health Care Act, as Trumpcare is officially called, would result in 24 million Americans losing health insurance over the next decade, with 14 million of those unfortunates losing coverage within the first year.
 Republicans rushed to vote Thursday on the final bill before the CBO had a chance to score it, doubtless fearing the projected decimation could be worse.